 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains can be a nuisance that can disrupt your daily life.
-They can cause flooding, bad smells, and even health hazards.
-If not dealt with promptly, blocked drains can cause grave problems to the plumbing system, resulting in costly fixes or replacings.
+Blocked drains are a source of frustration which can cause a disruption in your daily life.
+They could cause the destruction of your home’s plumbing, unpleasant smells and even health risks.
+If not dealt with promptly, blocked drains can cause grave problems to your plumbing system, which could lead to costly fixes or replacings.

 Key Takeaways

-- Tree roots naturally grow into the earth to seek nutrients which may cause significant damages and blockages to pipes which can cause flooding.
-Ensure you keep trees in the vicinity of drainage systems by pruning them.
+- Tree roots naturally extend in the ground to find nutrients which may cause significant damage and completely block pipes leading to flooding; regularly maintain trees near drainage systems by trimming them.

-- Disposing of non-biodegradable materials like wet wipes, towels, etc. can create unpleasant smells emanating from bins and toilets. be sure to wash toilet papers down drain.
+- Disposing of non-biodegradable materials like wet toiletries, wipes, and so on. could cause unpleasant odors emanating from toilets or bins. be sure to wash toilet papers down drain.

 - Hair

-In this article, we will explore five reasons for blocked drains and ways to keep them from happening.
+In this article, we’ll look at five common reasons for blocked drains and the best way to keep them from happening.

-Fat, grease, and oil could appear as harmless substances to pour down the drain but they can build up on the walls of the pipes, causing a blockage.
-As a result then water cannot flow freely through the drainpipes.
-It is best to avoid pouring grease in the drain, or use soap and hot water when cleaning dishes, as this helps remove greasy substances.
+Fat, grease, and oil could appear as harmless substances to pour down the drain but they can build up in the pipes’ walls pipes, creating an obstruction.
+If this happens then water cannot flow freely through the drainpipes.
+It is best to avoid spilling grease down the drain.
+Or utilize soap and hot water when cleaning dishes since it can help break down grease-based substances.

 Cause 2.
 Tree Roots

-The tree’s roots gradually extend themselves into the ground searching for nutrients which implies that they expand toward underground pipes.
-Once they’re inside, the tree roots can cause substantial damage and may completely block them, causing flooding.
-It is therefore essential if you have trees nearby that you regularly maintain their growth in the drainage system by trimming the trees regularly.
+Over time tree roots naturally extend themselves into the ground searching for nutrients which results in them growing toward underground pipes.
+Once inside these pipes tree roots can cause substantial damage and can completely block them leading to flooding.
+It is therefore essential if you have trees around that you regularly maintain the growth of your trees in the drainage system by trimming them on a regular basis.

-It’s easy to think that flushing items that aren’t biodegradable like wet wipes, sanitary towels etc. will not cause any major problems in the long run however, if too many of these items are flushed into toilets, they can build up, pushing other items aside and which can create unpleasant smells around toilets/bin areas too!
-Always be aware of what should be flushed, and what shouldn’t (i. the only toilet paper is to be flushed out).
+It’s easy to think that flushing items that aren’t biodegradable like wet towels, sanitary wipes and so on. will not cause any major problems in the end, However, when a lot of these items go down toilets they will resultantly pile up and push others away, in the way of pipes.
+This could cause a bad smell to be released around toilets/bin areas too!
+Be aware of what needs to be flushed away and what should not (i. it is only toilet paper should be flushed away).

 Cause 4 Hair